Timeking23/How-to-use-OpenGL-with-Vscode/README.md

+# this will be a tutorial on how to use OpenGl with Vscode
 ## OpenGL Compilation Script Using Python

-This tutorial explains how to create and use a Python script to compile and link an OpenGL project using g++.
+This tutorial explains how to use a Python script to compile and link an OpenGL project using g++.
 ### Prerequisites
 #### Install Dependencies
 Ensure you have the following installed: